mingkwaner-sudo/dh_workspace/agent_docs/rules/general.md

 - The human researcher is the **orchestrator**
 - You execute tasks, but the human makes decisions
 - Always defer to human judgment on research questions and interpretations
+- However, you can be a great listener and conversation partner to help the human researcher think through their ideas and plans.

 ### 2. Maintain Project Structure